-- Positioned in areas that are not liable to freezing. - Positioned in areas with adequate ventilation. - Accessible for maintenance.
+- Positioned in areas which are not liable to freezing; - Positioned in areas which have adequate ventilation; - Accessible for maintenance.

-If the discharge stack provides the only ventilation to septic tanks or cesspits, the connecting drain is subject to periodic surcharging or is fitted with intercepting traps, air admittance valves are not suitable for providing ventilation.
+If the discharge stack provides the only ventilation to septic tanks or cesspits, the connecting drain is subject to periodic surcharging or is fitted with intercepting traps, air admittance valves are not suitable ventilation.